robdevops/finbot/README.md

 * In the .env file, set `telegram_chat_id` to the chat group or channel id.
    * For channels and supergroups, _CHAT_ID_ should be negative and 13 characters.
 Prepend `-100` if necessary.
    * Be aware a group id can change if you edit group settings and it becomes a "supergroup".
 Currently, the bot does not automatically handle this.
-* Optionally, set `telegram_botname`.
-This is an alternative trigger word if you use interactive mode.
 * Example .env entry:
 ```
 telegram_url = 'https://api.telegram.org/bot0000000000:AAAAAAAAAAAAAAAAAAAAAAAAAA/'
 telegram_chat_id = '-1001000000000'
-telegram_botname = '@mybot'
 ```

 ### Portfolios